Collisteru/yuanding/writeup.md

 The AI player uses a minmax tree to select the optimal move.
 Our tree has a maximum depth of 2, as we discovered that the AI takes too long when using any depth larger than that.
 One interesting way to expand on this project would be to implement alpha-beta pruning to make this process faster, which we believe would allow us to implement a minmax tree at greater depths.

+### Utility Function

+FIXME: Write about the utility function here!